nbicocchi/learn-microservices/modules/chassis/chassis-java/slides/3 - Maven and Spring.md

 </dependencies>
 ```

-* **Lombok**: Lombok simplifies the code by using annotations to auto-generate common Java methods, reducing redundancy and improving maintainability.
-* **Spring Boot Starter Web**: This dependency enables building web applications using Spring MVC.
-It includes essential libraries for creating REST APIs, handling HTTP requests, and rendering web content.
-It also comes with an embedded server (e.g., Tomcat) to run the application without external configuration.
-* **Spring Boot Starter Actuator**: Actuator adds production-ready features like health monitoring, metrics, and application diagnostics.
-It exposes various endpoints to track the status of the application (e.g., `/health` for health checks and `/metrics` for performance insights).
-* **Spring Boot Starter Test**: his dependency bundles essential libraries for testing Spring Boot applications, such as JUnit for writing unit tests, Mockito for mocking objects, and Spring's testing framework for integration tests.
-It simplifies the process of testing Spring components and ensures the application behaves as expected.

 We can view all the transitive dependencies either by using the _Dependency Hierarchy_ tab (inside an IDE), or with the Maven command:

 ```